Global oil CEOs stress need for fossil fuels despite push for cleaner energy | Headlines

 Global oil CEOs stress need for fossil fuels despite push for cleaner energy

 "The fact remains, under most credible scenarios, including net zero pathways, oil and natural gas will continue to play a significant role in meeting society's need," Exxon CEO Darren Woods said at the conference.
-U.S. officials took the opportunity to talk about President Joe Biden's clean energy agenda while insisting on the need to address high fuel prices for consumers as well.
+More than 80% of the world’s energy demand is supplied by oil and gas, said Stephen Green, Chevron's head of North America exploration and production.

 Large global majors, especially those based in Europe, are limiting exploration and production in an attempt to shift to renewable power development and as governments promote efforts to cut carbon emissions to deal with rising worldwide temperatures.
 Anders Opedal, CEO of Norway's Equinor, said energy companies have a responsibility to bring down emissions and provide energy.
 "We will need oil and gas for many years to come but with reduced emissions," he said.

-Exxon disclosed on Monday plans to achieve net zero greenhouse gas emissions from operated assets in the U.S. Permian basin by 2030, as part of a plan to reduce upstream greenhouse gas emissions intensity by 40% to 50% by 2030, compared with 2016 levels.
+Exxon is targeting net zero greenhouse gas emissions from its U.S. Permian assets by 2030, as part of a plan to reduce upstream emissions.
 "The fact remains, under most credible scenarios, including net zero pathways, oil and natural gas will continue to play a significant role in meeting society's need," Exxon CEO Darren Woods said at the conference.

+More than 80% of the world’s energy demand is supplied by oil and gas, said Stephen Green, Chevron's head of North America exploration and production.
+Chevron is committed to reducing carbon emissions until "game changing technologies" allow a lower carbon energy environment, Green said.
+"The world will continue to need energy to get us through the transition," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)